Providing participants with the key skills for a successful energy management career.

 - Develop skills in problem identification and formulation

 - Carry out a critical analysis and formulate recommendations

 Energy Expert Testimonial

-“My interaction with the ESCP community and its Research Centre for Energy Management is always a refreshing engagement.
+“My interaction with the ESCP community and its Energy Management Centre is always a refreshing engagement.
 Whilst the formal lectures and subject matter is given sufficient air time and consideration, the real learnings come via the ensuing discussion.
 As an example, the quality and pace of one debate quickly led from broad topics such as oil price variables, M&A market liquidity and the NOC / IOC dynamic, to local impacts such as environmental governance and industry accountabilities - all in the context of the question ‘can the oil industry coexist with society’s expectations?’
 The collective energy, knowledge and participation of the ESCP cohorts is as unique as it is impressive.”

 CEO, Tailwind Energy Ltd